satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions/page.md

         env:
           GITHUB_TOKEN: ${{ secrets.PERSONAL_ACCESS_TOKEN }}
           NPM_TOKEN: ${{ secrets.NPM_PUBLISH_TOKEN }}
+          NPM_CONFIG_PROVENANCE: true
 ```

 There are 2 important things to note in this workflow:

 - The workflow runs on the `workflow_run` event.
 This event is triggered when another workflow is run.
 In this case, the `CI` workflow is run on every commit to the `main` branch.
 The `release` workflow is triggered when the `CI` workflow is completed.
 You may need to change the name according to the name of the workflow that runs tests, linting, etc. in your repository.
 - There are 2 jobs in the workflow.
 The first job checks if the commit message is a release commit.
 If it is, then the second job is skipped.
 This is to prevent an infinite loop of releases.
 The second job runs `release-it` to publish the package.

+Additionally, setting `NPM_CONFIG_PROVENANCE` to `true` will generate a [provenance statement](https://docs.npmjs.com/generating-provenance-statements) when publishing the package.
+This lets others verify where and how your package was built.
+This also needs the `id-token: write` permission in the `permissions` section of the job.

 After configuring, this workflow automatically publishes a new version of the package on every commit to the `main` branch after the `CI` workflow is successful.